wi2trier/cbrkit/README.md

 CBRkit provides evaluation tools through the `cbrkit.eval` module for assessing the quality of retrieval results.
 The basic evaluation function `cbrkit.eval.compute` expects the following arguments:

 - `qrels`: Ground truth relevance scores for query-case pairs.
+A higher value means a higher relevance.
 - `run`: Retrieval similarity scores for query-case pairs.
 - `metrics`: A list of metrics to compute.